7–THE FOOL AND THE POLARITIES

 FROM ARCHETYPE TO VOICE

 The polarities you have explored will not resolve once and for all.
 They will reappear as your life changes.
 The Fool teaches that you do not need to conquer these tensions.
-You need to remain in relationship with them.
+You need to remain in relationship with them—truthfully, patiently, and with enough openness to let reality teach you again.

 This matters because Tarot does not stay in the realm of archetype.

-The Significator brings Fool wisdom into practice.
-To choose one is not to lock identity in place, but to name a current stance—knowing it may change as the reading unfolds.
+This is where the Significator brings Fool-wisdom into practice.
+To choose one is not to lock identity in place, but to name a current stance—knowing it may change as circumstances unfold.

 The Fool does not disappear when the cards get more specific.

-It becomes the quiet freedom that lets every role remain alive.
+It becomes the quiet freedom that keeps every role alive.

 And with that freedom, the next chapter begins.